python-can-define-radio/sdr-course/classroom_activities/Ch02_Basics/030_Oversampling_Undersampling.md

 As you can see, a higher sample rate allows you to measure a broader range of frequencies because it raises the threshold at which degradation begins.

-Now, let's look at what happens when the frequency is very close to the sample rate.
+Now, let's look at what happens when the frequency is very close to the sample rate. _Note: You'll notice that we have to specify `allowAliasing=True`.
+Normally, the `makeRealWave_time` function will prevent you from making the mistake of using too high of a frequency.
+In this case, we disable that safeguard so that we can demonstrate aliasing._

 ```python3
 ## 4